 OUR TAKE: With 50+ years of experience between them, Brian Iinuma and Eric Klauss have written a book for business leaders looking to get comfortable in the world of enterprise resource planning software.

 The book is geared toward business owners, CEOs, CFOs, IT executives, and anyone in sales, operations, or finance who want to learn about software selection and planning, the ERP implementation process, possible post-implementation issues, manufacturing applications for IoT and AI, and more.
-Brian Iinuma and Eric Klauss have also included various examples and insights from their years of experience in ERP, CRM, sales, marketing consulting, and other markets to ensure a successful implementation that helps their organizations run smoothly, profitably, and reliably.GO TO BOOK
+It might be several years old, but the examples and insights from Brian Iinuma and Eric Klauss’ years of experience in ERP, CRM, sales, marketing consulting, and other markets are as close to timeless as they come.
+Pick up this title if you need some tips for ensuring a successful implementation that helps your organization run smoothly, profitably, and reliably.GO TO BOOK

 OUR TAKE: Sagegg and Alfnes’ book is filled with insights into the core models and functions of an ERP system and will show readers how to use ERP to support a supply chain in small and large manufacturing organizations alike.

 The book covers ERP system setup types, types of data found in different ERP software models, how companies can use ERP technologies in a manufacturing environment, and the strategies you can use to support a supply chain across facilities and companies.
-Writers Odd Jøran Sagegg and Erlend Alfnes have decades of experience with ERP implementation, consultation, education, and research projects.
-Their book is primarily written for anyone looking to improve their familiarity with ERP software and improve the way it integrates with their manufacturing company’s internal processes and systems.GO TO BOOK
+Odd Jøran Sagegg and Erlend Alfnes have decades of experience with ERP implementation, consultation, education, and research projects.
+Their book is primarily written for anyone looking to improve their familiarity with ERP software and improve how it integrates with their manufacturing company’s internal processes and systems.GO TO BOOK

-OUR TAKE: With more than 30 years of ERP implementation and consultancy experience, Andy Practico has written a book to help decision-makers evaluate and select a CRM system that suits their business needs.
+OUR TAKE: With over 30 years of ERP implementation and consultancy experience, Andy Practico has written a book to help decision-makers evaluate and select a CRM system that suits their business needs.